fkyprianou/deved-platform/content/blog/en/how-to-send-mms-messages-with-node-js.md

 * Node.js installed on your machine
 * A fresh US SMS & MMS capable number.
 You can reference our [Numbers Guide](https://developer.vonage.com/en/numbers/guides/number-management) for details on how to buy a number if you don't have one.

-*﻿*Note: MMS messaging only works for A2P (Application to person) use cases.
+**Note**: MMS messaging only works for A2P (Application to person) use cases.
 Therefore if you were to purchase two virtual phone numbers to send and receive the message to each other other.

 <sign-up number></sign-up>